OPEC flags risk to oil demand outlook from Ukraine war, inflation

 "While the year started on relatively solid underlying footing, the latest events in Eastern Europe may derail the recovery," OPEC said in its commentary on the world economy.

-OPEC and its allies, known as OPEC+, are gradually unwinding record output cuts put in place in 2020.
-At its last meeting, the group swerved the Ukraine crisis and stuck to its previously agreed plan to boost monthly output by 400,000 bpd in April.
+The report also showed higher output from OPEC as the group and allied non-members, known as OPEC+, gradually unwind record output cuts put in place in 2020.

+OPEC+ has aimed to raise output by 400,000 bpd a month, with about 254,000 bpd of that due from 10 participating OPEC members, but production has been increasing by less than this as some producers struggle to pump more.

-The report showed OPEC output in February rose by 440,000 bpd to 28.47 million bpd, exceeding the 254,000 bpd rise that OPEC is allowed under the deal for the first time in 2022.
+Still, the report showed OPEC output in February bucked that trend and rose by 440,000 bpd to 28.47 million bpd, driven by higher supply from top exporter Saudi Arabia and a recovery from outages in Libya.

+The growth forecast for overall non-OPEC supply in 2022 was left unchanged, as was that for production of U.S. tight oil, another term for shale.

+OPEC said it expects the world to need 29 million bpd from its members in 2022, up 100,000 bpd from last month and theoretically allowing further increases in output.

 ((alex.lawler@thomsonreuters.com; +44 207 542 4087; Reuters Messaging: alex.lawler.reuters.com@reuters.net))